Carroted/BetterPrefs/README.md

 To start using BetterPrefs, you need to add the [BetterPrefs.cs](https://github.com/Carroted/BetterPrefs/blob/master/BetterPrefs.cs) script to your Unity project.

-Once you'v added the script, you can use the BetterPrefs class to access your save data.
+Once you've added the script, you can use the BetterPrefs class to access your save data.

 ```csharp
 BetterPrefs.Load(); // Loads the save data from the default save file, stored in Application.persistentDataPath + "/saves/game.sav" (can be changed in the script)